espressif/esp-idf/docs/en/security/secure-boot-v1.rst

 The path to the public signature verification key needs to be specified in the menuconfig under ``Secure boot public signature verification key`` in order to build the secure bootloader.

-After the app image and partition table are built, the build system will print signing steps using ``espsecure.py``:
+After the app image and partition table are built, the build system will print signing steps using ``idf.py``:

 .. code-block::

-  espsecure.py sign_data --keyfile PRIVATE_SIGNING_KEY BINARY_FILE
+  idf.py secure-sign-data --version 1 --keyfile PRIVATE_SIGNING_KEY BINARY_FILE

 The above command appends the image signature to the existing binary.
 You can use the `--output` argument to write the signed binary to a separate file:

 .. code-block::

-  espsecure.py sign_data --keyfile PRIVATE_SIGNING_KEY --output SIGNED_BINARY_FILE BINARY_FILE
+  idf.py secure-sign-data --version 1 --keyfile PRIVATE_SIGNING_KEY --output SIGNED_BINARY_FILE BINARY_FILE

 Secure Boot Best Practices